Under the Wire: Bestselling WWII Memoir of an American Spitfire Pilot and Legendary POW Escape-Artist by William Ash and Brendan Foley

 Re-published by CreateSpace in November 2012.

-Despite the fact that this will be the third posting of the year for me, this was actually the first book that I read in 2013 and it may very well be the best book that I will read all year.
+Despite the fact that this will be the third posting of the year for me, Under the Wire was actually the first book that I read in 2013 and it may very well be the best book that I will read all year.

-William Ash, now age 95, and his co-author Brendan Foley have created an immensely readable, very enjoyable story about young Bill Ash, an American who joined the Brits in fighting the Nazis by flying a Spitfire (a fighter plane) before America even joined the war.
+95 year old World War II veteran William Ash and his co-author Brendan Foley have created an immensely readable, very enjoyable story.
+Young Bill Ash was an American who joined the Brits in fighting the Nazis by flying a Spitfire (a fighter plane) before America even joined the war.

 Ash begins his story by telling about the difficulties of growing up in the Great Depression in Texas.
 Somehow, he managed to get a college degree, even though there were no jobs to be found for this new college grad.
 So, he hit the road, riding trains, traveling the country and living in hobo camps.
 One day he heard that the Canadians were looking for fighter pilots to send to England and they would even take Americans who renounced their citizenship.